IDSP-02-Yut-Redesign/yut-redesign/README.md

 For the updatePoints function, I wrote tests to ensure that the function correctly updates the player's points based on whether they answered the question correctly or incorrectly.
 I also added tests to verify that the function correctly handles negative point values and throws an error if the current points value is not a number.

 By following this TDD process, I was able to develop a robust and reliable True or False mini game that meets the requirements of the project.

+## Event Listener - Jamie Skidmore A01330539

+In this section, I used TDD to develop a way for players to send emotes by pressing key bindings.

+I wrote tests for the mockKeyupEventHandler function to verify that the correct emote is retrieved from the database when users press specific keys.
+I also tested to make sure that this function returns falsy when users press keys are that not associated with emotes.

+The tests passing shows that the Emote class succesfully creates new emote objects including a keycode as a key-value pair.
+As well, the mockKeyupEventHandler works to find an emote based on the keycode, and return the emote type.

+To simplify running the jest tests, I created the mockKeyupEventHandler function instead of mocking an event listener with jest.
+However, once we have created the DOM, the logic in mockKeyupEventHandler can be applied to a real event listener for a keyup event, and subject to further testing.